marshallward/mom6-gpu-report/issues-encountered.md

 Contents:

+- High level TODOs
 - MOM6-examples known issues on GPUs
 - MPI related issues
 - NVHPC versions issues
 - How to compile NetCDF using CMake

+## High level TODOs

+- MOM6 examples seems to struggle with FMS2
+- MOM6 examples does not use latest FMS2
+- FMS2 latest CMake build system does not have a way to build the unit tests
+- FMS2 autoconf build fails lots of unit tests when compiling with NVHPC

 ## MOM6-examples issues on GPUs